April 8, 2016

 Are there any precautions?
 Hydrogen Peroxide is unstable when it comes in contact with light so you need to keep it in the original brown bottle.
 If it comes in contact with colored clothing, carpet, towels, etc. it will bleach the fibers.
-It also has an acidity of 11.75 so DO NOT use it on stone (granite, marble, etc.) as it will etch the surface over time.
+It also has an acidity of 3.5 and a pH of 4.5 so DO NOT use it on stone (granite, marble, etc.) as it will etch the surface over time.

 Where can I find it?
 Target, Wal*Mart, any pharmacy and Amazon.